lothesven/Open-Food-Fact-API-Use/README.md

 ## *Structure*

-This application is built using OOP, MVC and SOLID principles.
+This application is built using MVC and SOLID principles.
 Modules are separated as specified below:

-* Model : Classes used in the core mainly to
+* Model :
-  * Build local database
-  * Get datas from Open Food Facts API
+  * Gets datas from Open Food Facts API
-  * Clean them
+  * Cleans datas collected
-  * Fill local database with cleaned datas
+  * Sends data to local database

+* View :
-* View : User Interface asking for choices
+  * Displays user Interface asking for choices between lists of:
-  * Between a list of categories
+    * categories
-  * Between a list of products
+    * products
-  * Register program response or not, continue with an other search or quit
+  * Allows user to save program response (or not), continue with an other search or quit

+* Controler :
-* Controler : To verify user inputs and response saves
+  * Verifies User inputs and saves
+  * Handles Model's interactions with local database
+  * Builds Tables in local database

 ## *Requirements*